1.2 You won’t believe what you can do with math!

 Temperature is a third frequently used variable.

 Kelvin (K) must be used in all physical and dynamical meteorology calculations.
-Surface temperature is reported in oF or (oC for METARS) and in oC for upper air soundings.
+Surface temperature is typically reported in oF (or oC for METARS) and in oC for upper air soundings.

 Water vapor mixing ratio is another frequently used variable.